 The importance of authentic communication (Sheryl Sandberg on YouTube)

-Servant leadership is transformational.
-Simon Sinek talks about this kind of leadership in his book, Leaders Eat Last.
+When I teach Servant Leadership classes, I teach that leadership is about influence, not power.
+It's an inside-out job, as Ken Blanchard says.
+Simon Sinek talks about this transformational type of leadership in his book, Leaders Eat Last.
 In the marines, leaders practice this principle.

 Check out this video of Simon Sinek talking about Leaders Eat Last.